 At the end of October I travelled for the first time to Cuba with an old friend from school and spent ten days there.
 As soon as we landed we went to Viñales where we spent the first two days of our trip and we absolutely loved it.
 Viñales is a small town in a beautiful green valley and National Park in the Pinar del Rio region of Cuba.
-In this article I will run you through our exact two-day itinerary to Viñales, and all the best things to do and places to see if you’re visiting Viñales briefly.
-We will cover:
+In this article I will outline all the things we did in Viñales in two days, including where to eat, where to stay, how to get around and what to do in evenings.
+If you’re only visiting for a brief period of time, this guide to all the best things to do in Viñales, Cuba, is right for you!

-- 3 Best things to do in Viñales
+- 3 What to do in Viñales, Cuba

 - 4 Where to eat in Viñales